 While one-way tickets provide flexibility, they aren’t always the best option.
 For certain types of travel, a round-trip booking can be more efficient, more affordable, and easier to manage.

 Business trips, short holidays, or travel related to specific events—such as weddings, conferences, or seasonal travel—often have fixed return dates.
-In these cases, a round-trip ticket not only simplifies the planning but may also come at a lower price.
+In these cases, a round-trip ticket not only simplifies planning but may also be cheaper.
 Many airlines offer promotional round-trip fares that cost less than booking two one-way segments separately.

 This is particularly true for long-haul or intercontinental routes operated by full-service carriers.
-Airlines sometimes incentivize round-trip bookings with better fare classes, seat options, or baggage allowances than when booking one-way only.
+Airlines sometimes incentivize round-trip bookings with better fare classes, seat options, or baggage allowances than for one-way bookings.

 If your travel is time-sensitive, cost-sensitive, or dependent on immigration rules, booking a round-trip ticket in advance may be more practical and stress-free.